Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 - Fishing gear (license required)

-- Waterproof camera
+- Waterproof camera or phone

-- Dry bag for lunch
+- Dry bag for electronics and lunch

-- First aid kit
+- First aid kit in waterproof container

-- Spare paddle
+- Spare paddle (essential on rivers)

 Safety Considerations

-Georgia's waters present unique challenges:
+Georgia's waters present unique challenges that demand respect:

 Wildlife Awareness